srdas/jupyter-ai-quickagent/README.md

 ### Within the devrepo

-The package is included in the devrepo workspace as an optional dependency.
+The package will eventually be included in the devrepo workspace as an optional dependency.
 From the devrepo root:

 ```bash
 just sync          # or: uv sync --extra optional